 How to Get to Leavenworth from Seattle

 Seattle is located approximately two and a half hours away from Leavenworth and you can get there via your own car, bus, and train.
+It is a must-visit if you have more than just a weekend in Seattle in the winter months!

 Usually, you will find a daily bus departing Seattle for Leavenworth.
 Click here for up-to-date information.